johnmacd/RFCaptureAndTransmit/README.md

 But should work with any.

 The data out from the receiver is put into analog in A0 pin, and the data in to the transmiter is from digital pin 13.
-I found my reciever worked best with a 3.3V power supply, and a pull down resistor
+I found my reciever worked best with a 3.3V power supply, and a pull down resistor.

 Control messages are sent via Serial, to cause a capture or replay and to save/load the signals from EEPROM memory.